michauhl/RBPBench/README.md

 To get enrichment and co-occurrence statistics on single motif level, we can use `rbpbench enmo` and `rbpbench nemo`.
-The difference is that `rbpbench enmo` checks for enriched motifs in the input regions, while `rbpbench nemo` checks for neighboring motifs in the input regions, including up- and downstream motif analysis.
+The difference is that `rbpbench enmo` checks for enriched motifs in the input regions, while `rbpbench nemo` checks for neighboring motifs in the input regions, including differential up- and downstream motif analysis.
-This makes `rbpbench nemo` well suited for anaylysing e.g. motif hit regions that were obtained from one of the other search modes, which optionally can be included or excluded in the motif prediction.
+This makes `rbpbench nemo` well suited for analysing e.g. motif hit regions that were obtained from one of the other search modes, which optionally can be included or excluded in the motif search space.
 To check for enriched motifs and their co-occurrences in a set of input regions on a single motif level using `rbpbench enmo`: